A Journey Through My Psyche, As Illustrated By My Hair

 I had gotten pregnant on the first try with Luna, so Mike and I naively assumed that I’d be knocked up again in no time when we tried for baby #2.
 But month after month went by and it didn’t happen.
 After over a year of peeing on sticks with disappointing results, I finally got pregnant.
 We were ecstatic, we told family & friends, and we began eagerly anticipating the little life we would meet in less than a year’s time.
 Then I had my 3-month check-up and they couldn’t find a heartbeat.
 I miscarried the next day.
 The sorrow was paralyzing, and I spent a long time feeling like I was struggling to come up for air.
 When I finally did I felt an overwhelming urge to shed my skin, to go into whatever came next as a different version of myself.
 I discussed it with no one, not even my husband, but I went to Jeannie armed with a photo of Sienna Miller’s earlobe-grazing crop and the determination of a woman intent on her own rebirth.
 Jeannie took off 12 inches of hair that had taken me 7 years to grow, and with every snip I was able to release a little bit of the heavy burden of my grief.

 When I got home my mom met me at the door, stared at my newly cropped hair in open-mouthed shock, and then began to cry.
 She understood that this wasn’t just a change motivated by vanity; it was my declaration to the world at large that I was making room for something good.
-I was lightening up, literally and figuratively, and my long locks were consigned to a chapter I was bringing to an end, the one with the lost baby and the broken heart.
+I was lightening up, literally and figuratively, and my long locks were being consigned to a chapter I was bringing to an end, the one with the lost baby and the broken heart.

 I don’t fully understand why we can have such strong sentiments in regards to our hair, or why it’s the thing that seems to always play a role during some significant, transformational stage in a woman’s life.
 But I think about my girlfriend who went short & sassy after her divorce, and the feeling of defiance and liberation it gave her; or the triumph my aunt felt getting her first haircut after her hair grew back from losing it to chemotherapy; or how apprehensive and vulnerable my mom was when she finally stopped dyeing her hair and let it go white; or the sense of intimacy and mystery I experienced when I saw a woman adjusting her hijab in a restroom, knowing her hair was not available for public consumption the way mine is.
 And what I do understand is that our hair is undeniably personal and inextricably linked to our identity.
 It can be our calling card or our closely-guarded secret, but in either case it holds power.
 And if you’re lucky like me, you find someone who can help you wield it.